-Since 2009, MapLight's money and politics findings have reached 250 million people--46 million in the last year alone.
-We've generated 8,700 news stories illuminating money's impact on the important issues of the day in hundreds of news outlets, including:
+Since 2005, MapLight's money and politics findings have reached 315 million people.
+We've generated nearly 11,000 news stories illuminating money's impact on the important issues of the day in hundreds of news outlets, including:

 Our media coverage numbers are based on the number of people who read, saw, or heard MapLight data, according to Nielsen TV ratings, Arbitron radio audience measurement, and analysis and estimates of web site and blog traffic.
 We used Cision media tracking services and other data sources to assemble these measurements.